MusicPlayerDaemon/website/content/clients/index.md

 [CoverGrid](https://www.suruatoel.xyz/codes/mcg) - A client for the Music Player Daemon (MPD), focusing on albums instead of single tracks

-[mpdevil](https://github.com/SoongNoonien/mpdevil) - A small GTK+ MPD client written in python
+[mpdevil](https://github.com/SoongNoonien/mpdevil) - A simple music browser for MPD

 [Persephone](https://persephone.fm) - A modern, native client for macOS